 Seniors who meet requirements their last semester may be exempt from their final examinations in qualifying classes.
 Not all classes may qualify for exemptions.
 It will be up to the teacher whether exemptions are allowable based on AP/Dual Credit requirements, course requirements, etc. Classes in which a final project is assigned in place of an exam are not eligible for senior exemption.
 Seniors may still be exempt from attending on the exam day but will complete and turn in the project prior to the exam days.
-The student must have an A- average or higher in the class for the semester with no Academic Honesty violations.
+The student must have an A- average or higher in the class for the semester, has no Academic Honesty violations, and the required minimum 20 hours of service are completed on time throughout their attendance at BD starting with the Fall hours of 2025 and going forward.
 (If an Academic Honesty violation occurs in the last semester of the Senior course, senior privilege is lost for that course.)
 Seniors who take part in senior pranks may not be eligible for senior privilege.